-If and when a vaccine arrives, some of the details will doubtless be different than any of the particular stories told below.
+If and when a vaccine arrives, some of the details will doubtless be different than any of the particular scenarios below.
 We offer them in an attempt to illustrate the range of variation that leaders should plan for, and most importantly, to drive home the importance of keeping tabs on what possibilities are currently on the table.
 If an outcome could plausibly occur, and it would have a meaningful impact, it is a leader’s responsibility to have a contingency plan at the ready.
-That preparation is what allows us and our customers to move forward with confidence.
+That preparation is what allows us and those whom we serve to move forward with confidence.

 We’ve chosen to highlight three of these possible futures, including the most hopeful, which thankfully is now also appearing to be the most likely.